-If you’re just trying to verify dates you could try checking parish baptisms which sometimes give the date of birth, or the death index which often do the same, or the probate records which usually give the date and place of death.
+If you’re just trying to verify dates you could check parish baptisms which sometimes give the actual dates of birth, or the burial records which occasionally give the date of death, or the probate records which give the date of death and the deceased’s place of residence and usually where they died.
 Of course, parish marriage records always give you the exact date and many of the original records (which are exactly the same as the ones you can buy from the GRO) are available online.

-The US-owned FTM has an inbuilt database of international place names with every UK village, town and city having the county (written in full) as well as the country (England, Scotland, Wales).
-If you accept what’s offered you get a very long string of text which will not display well if you decide to print out your tree.
+The US-owned FTM has an inbuilt database of international place names.
+Every UK village, town and city has the county (written in full) as well as the country (England, Scotland, Wales).
+If you accept what’s offered you get a very long string of text which will not display well if you use FTM to create a chart as the text will not fit in the boxes.
 For example, ‘Edinburgh, Midlothian, Scotland’ seems rather unnecessary unless your geography is particularly bad.
-You can retype place names with, for example, just the short form of the county name and omit the country.
-Thankfully, FTM remembers what you have written for next time.
+Fortunately, you can retype place names with just the short form of the county name and omit the country.
+FTM remembers what you have written for next time.

 As a result, Ancestry in particular (I have no experience of other genealogy websites with regard to online trees) is full of the most dreadful misinformation which is a real shame.
-In addition, there are often multiple versions of the same trees at different stages of development (one member has 24 trees like this), and a large proportion of the trees have been left untouched for many years as members have lost interest or have died.
+In addition, there are often multiple versions of the same trees at different stages of development (one member has 24 trees like this), and a large proportion of the trees have been left untouched for many years as members have either lost interest or have died.
 Ancestry does not appear delete inactive members.